Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Yes, cook the lasagna noodles first before layering ;-)

 Making the Lasagna, and just omitting the mozzarella sounds like a good idea!
 I just came across a recipe that caught my eye, but I haven't tried it yet.
 Go to(Goggle) "Christina Cooks" and look for the "Rich, Tasty, Creamy, Yummy Lasagna".
-It uses tofu - my grandaughter can not digest milk products - now that is a challange!

 I agree with Tish - about making something for someone who is just picky - dietary restrictions are acceptable to me, but not so much with picky - I just find something else to make them!